 With the city skyline lit up behind it, the fountain’s own water and light show is even more spectacular to behold.

 While touristy, Navy Pier is a fun area to spend some time taking a leisurely stroll along the shoreline or riding the Centennial Wheel.
 From Memorial Day through Labor Day, you can also catch a magnificent fireworks display.
 If you’re in town on a Wednesday night, catch the show at 9:30pm or at 10:15pm on a Saturday night.
-This is one of the best romantic things to do in Chicago at night.
+Touristy or not, this is one of the best couple things to do in Chicago!

 15. Spend Time on the Beach

-Chicago’s beach is truly a beauty.
+Chicago’s beach is truly a beauty and it can certainly be one the most romantic places in Chicago.
 You have sand and lake on one hand, flanked by the city skyline on the other.
 Walk, jog or bike the lakefront trail together or simply set up shop on the sand and enjoy each other’s company to the sound of crashing waves.

 16. Have a Picnic at Milton Lee Olive Park

 A bit of a hidden gem, Milton Lee Olive Park provides a quieter place to play on a nice day.
 Pack a picnic and spend a couple hours catching up on life and taking in views of the city and nearby Navy Pier.

 17. Enjoy Movies or Music in Millennium Park

 There’s beauty around every turn at Millennium Park and if you’re visiting in the summer months, be sure to catch a show at the Jay Pritzker Pavilion.
 Bring wine and snacks, a picnic blanket or lawn chairs, and settle in for an enjoyable evening outdoors.